-You might think it’s a bit ironic that you have to pay a court filing fee, an attorney’s fee and maybe even other fees to file a bankruptcy case.
-After all, you wouldn’t be thinking about filing a bankruptcy unless you were having some pretty serious financial issues already, right?
+You might think it’s a bit cruel that a person declaring bankruptcy has to pay a court filing fee, an attorney’s fee, and maybe even other fees to file the case.
+After all, you wouldn’t be thinking about filing for bankruptcy unless you were having some pretty serious financial issues already, right?

 Using a Credit Card to Pay Bankruptcy Fees Can Be a Bankruptcy Crime